-1 secretary is authorized to develop higher resource eligibility limits for persons or obtain any state 2 plan or waiver authorities necessary to change the financial eligibility criteria for long-term services 3 and supports to enable beneficiaries receiving home and community waiver services to have the 4 resources to continue living in their own homes or rental units or other home-based settings.
-5 (i)(k) The executive office shall implement, no later than January 1, 2016, the following 6 home- and community-based service and payment reforms: 7 (1) Community based, supportive living program established in § 40-8.13-12 or an 8 alternative, successor, or substitute program, or delivery option designated for these purposes by 9 the secretary of the executive office of health and human services; 10 (2) (1) Adult day services level of need criteria and acuity-based, tiered-payment 11 methodology; and 12 (3) (2) Payment reforms that encourage home- and community-based providers to provide 13 the specialized services and accommodations beneficiaries need to avoid or delay institutional care.
-14 (k)(1) The secretary is authorized to seek any Medicaid section 1115 waiver or state-plan 15 amendments and take any administrative actions necessary to ensure timely adoption of any new 16 or amended rules, regulations, policies, or procedures and any system enhancements or changes, 17 for which appropriations have been authorized, that are necessary to facilitate implementation of 18 the requirements of this section by the dates established.
-The secretary shall reserve the discretion 19 to exercise the authority established under §§ 42-7.2-5(6)(v) and 42-7.2-6.1, in consultation with 20 the governor, to meet the legislative directives established herein.
-21 SECTION 2.
-This act shall take effect upon passage on January 1, 2022.
+1 is authorized to develop higher resource eligibility limits for persons or obtain any state plan or 2 waiver authorities necessary to change the financial eligibility criteria for long-term services and 3 supports to enable beneficiaries receiving home and community waiver services to have the 4 resources to continue living in their own homes or rental units or other home-based settings.
+5 (k) The executive office shall implement, no later than January 1, 2016, the following 6 home- and community-based service and payment reforms: 7 (1) [Deleted by P.L.
+2021, ch.
+162, art.
+12, § 6.]
+8 (2) Adult day services level of need criteria and acuity-based, tiered-payment 9 methodology; and 10 (3) Payment reforms that encourage home- and community-based providers to provide the 11 specialized services and accommodations beneficiaries need to avoid or delay institutional care.
+12 (l) For federal fiscal year 2024, commencing on October 1, 2023, and ending September 13 30, 2024, the executive office of health and human services shall submit to the Secretary of the 14 United States Department of Health and Human Services a state plan amendment to provide that: 15 (1) Chiropractic rates shall be as follows: exam - one hundred fifteen dollars (\$115).

+(m) The secretary is authorized to seek any Medicaid section 1115 waiver or state-plan amendments and take any administrative actions necessary to ensure timely adoption of any new or amended rules, regulations, policies, or procedures and any system enhancements or changes, for which appropriations have been authorized, that are necessary to facilitate implementation of the requirements of this section by the dates established.
+The secretary shall reserve the discretion to exercise the authority established under §§ 42-7.2-5(6)(v) and 42-7.2-6.1, in consultation with the governor, to meet the legislative directives established herein.